DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/6_network_analysis.md

-Specifically, the datasets came from the routine analysis pipeline show in **Figure \[fig:analysis\_flow\]** as the output of the process “filter on Sample” and converted from VCF to tsv format using the process “annovcftoSimple” using the tool VCFhacks [@vcfhacks2015Parry].
+Specifically, the datasets came from the routine analysis pipeline show in **Figure \[fig:analysis\_flow\]** as the output of the process “filter on Sample” and converted from VCF to tsv format using the process “annovcftoSimple” using the tool VCFhacks {% cite vcfhacks2015Parry}.
 Four gene lists were prepared consisting of the following groups; (1) variants present in controls and (2) variants present in cases and further divided for genes that harboured either (i) all rare variants or